pali-english/pali-english.github.io/README.md

 staying with them is always good.
 Were you not to see fools,
 you’d always be happy.

+    Sāhu dassanamariyānaṁ,
+        Sāhu: It is good
+        dassanam: to see
+        ariyānaṁ: the noble ones

+    sannivāso sadā sukho;
+        sannivāso: living with, dwelling with
+        sadā: always
+        sukho: is happy, is pleasant

+    Adassanena bālānaṁ,
+        Adassanena: by not seeing
+        bālānaṁ: fools

+    niccameva sukhī siyā.
+        niccameva: always, ever
+        sukhī: happy, comfortable
+        siyā: would be

 Bālasaṅgatacārī hi,
 dīghamaddhāna socati;